Zankoku-Okuno/flask-verbs/README.md

             return self.GET()
 ```

+If the class has a `.pre` method, it will be called before dealing with the HTTP method.
+If `pre` returns anything other than `None`, then that value will be used as the return value from the view, and the HTTP method will be skipped.

 This extension should play nice with others.
 In particular, you should be able to
 use decorators on `.verbs`-enabled classes and on their methods.
 If you experience
 problems or have questions, [submit a bug report](https://github.com/Zankoku-Okuno/flask-verbs/issues).